DataLayerHost/txms-server/README.md

 # TxMS Server

-Utilize this server to develop your unique TxMS webhook, securely deployed with Traefik and Let's Encrypt powered by Hono API.
+Utilize this server to develop your unique TxMS webhook, securely deployed with Caddy and Let's Encrypt powered by Hono API.

 ## Installation

 ### Requirements

 - **Node.js**: Version 20 or above.
-- **Docker**: Ensure Docker and Docker Compose are installed.
+- **Docker**: Ensure Docker (and Docker Compose) are installed.

 ### Setting Up Environment Variables